LIBERATING FOOTBALL TRAVEL

 The service requires a special airport shuttle ticket (Ft2,200/€6), available from the machine by the airport stop or from metro stations in town.
 Inspectors validate your ticket as you board.

-Next to the 100E stop at the airport, the 200E bus (every 10mins) runs to Kőbánya-Kispest at the end of blue metro line M3 for the price of a regular ticket, (Ft350/€0.90).
-Further up the line, some sections replaced by special buses at weekends, the Népliget stop serves the Ferencváros stadium and Budapest’s main international bus station.
+Next to the 100E stop at the airport, the 200E bus (every 10mins) runs to Kőbánya-Kispest at the end of blue metro line M3 for the price of a regular ticket, (Ft450/€1.20).
+Further up the line, the Népliget stop serves the Ferencváros stadium and Budapest’s main international bus station.
 From there, tram 1 goes to MTK and the Puskás Aréna

 Each main train terminus has its own metro station, Keleti, Nyugati and Déli.

-The BKK public transport network consists of four metro lines, buses, trams, trolleybuses, electric trains and boats.
+The BKK public transport network consists of four metro lines, buses, trams, trolleybuses, local trains and boats.
 Night buses also run, along with the 24hr tram 6 down the city’s busiest boulevard, the Nagykörút

-A book of ten tickets is Ft3,000/€8, a 24hr pass Ft2,500/€6.70, available from machines at major stops including the airport, and at metro stations.
+A book of ten tickets is Ft4,000/€10.35, a 24hr pass Ft2,500/€6.70, available from machines at major stops including the airport, and at metro stations.
 Foreign credit cards are accepted.
 Stamp single tickets by putting the grid-patterned end into the orange machine, either on board the vehicle or at the top of metro escalators.

 When you come out of airport Arrivals, you’ll see a kiosk – this is for the Főtaxi (+36 1 222 2 222) service into town.
 Give your destination to the dispatcher and your car will pull up.
-The standard fare into town is around Ft10,000/€27.
+The standard fare into town is around Ft14,000/€35.
 Be careful of taxis waiting outside major hotels and nightlife hubs, particularly Gozsdu udvar.
+Around town, most use the local Bolt service, similar to Uber.

 To and from the airport, the miniBUD communal minibus is cheaper than a taxi, but charged per head, so is only economical for single passengers.
-A journey to/from the city centre is around Ft6,700/€18.
+A journey to/from the city centre is around Ft16,000/€40.

 Where to Drink